NTD-Modelling-Consortium/pytest-trust-random/docs/usage.md

 ## Adding more tests

 There's nothing preventing us from adding more tests.
-You can do it either in the same file or another, either with the same `PytestConfig` or with another.
-If you decide you tests needs a different `PytestConfig`, make sure you use different `benchmark_path` for each of the configs.
+You can do it either in the same file or another, either with the same `TrustRandomConfig` or with another.
+If you decide you tests needs a different `TrustRandomConfig`, make sure you use different `benchmark_path` for each of the configs.
 As an example, we'll add another function to our test file.

 ```py
 @benchmark_test(config)